-The Event Timestamp field and the Cumulative Link Delay field are valid in the context of the device transmitting the frame.
-A device receiving such a frame addressed to itself must translate the timestamp into its own device timescale before presenting the semantic content of the frame as a network event indication.
-In addition, the device must adjust the Cumulative Delay field by translating it into its own device timescale and adding the incoming link delay.
-The timestamp translation and cumulative delay adjustments are provided by the partner clock calibration entity (clause 7.3.1).
+The Event Timestamp field is valid in the context of the device transmitting the frame.
+A device receiving such a frame addressed to itself must translate this timestamp into its own device timescale before presenting the semantic content of the frame as a network event indication.
+The timestamp translation is provided by the partner clock calibration entity (clause 7.3.1).

 A bridge device is responsible for forwarding network event frames to its attached ports in accordance with the model of IEEE 802.1D and IEEE 802.1Q specifications.
-However an 802.1AS bridge is also responsible for adjusting the Event Timestamp and Cumulative Link Delay fields in each outgoing NetworkEvent frame so that they are valid in the device timescale context of the outgoing port, and for maintaining a correct FCS field.
-When all bridge ports share the same device clock context, the adjustment may be achieved by applying the timestamp translation service and link delay service at the ingress port, then forwarding the corrected frames through the bridge fabric as specified by existing 802.1 standards.
-A bridge device complying with the initial version of this standard should ignore the Version field on incoming frames and shall set the Version field of outgoing frames to 0x00.
-(Note: this behavior is intended to provide forward compatibility with subsequent versions which make use of the Fill field for semantic content.)
+However an 802.1AS bridge is also responsible for adjusting the Event Timestamp field in each outgoing NetworkEvent frame so that it is valid in the device timescale context of the bridge itself.
+This may be achieved by applying the timestamp translation service at the ingress port, then forwarding the corrected frames through the bridge fabric as specified by existing 802.1 standards.